Dr Tolga Yenilmez, PT, DPT

 Dr. Megan Robertson received her doctorate in physical therapy from Chicago’s Northwestern University, Feinberg School of Medicine.
 She has been exploring movement since before college years through her yoga practice and competitive swimming.

 While studying biology at Lehigh University in Bethlehem, PA, she completed yoga teacher training and began to teach classes.
 Her interest in the science of movement and the human body only increased over time, and she returned to school to gain deeper knowledge and skills to treat movement dysfunctions and orthopedic injuries.
 During physical therapy school she began to specialize in pelvic health physical therapy by taking post-graduate classes and participating in an intensive pelvic floor mentorship program.
-She treats male and female pelvic floor issues alongside orthopedic and neurological injuries.
+Post-graduate classes were taken through Herman and Wallace (Level 1, 2A, and 2B), APTA's Academy of Pelvic Health (Obstetrics, Male Pelvic Floor Conditions, Trauma Informed Care), and the NOI Group.
+She treats male and female pelvic floor issues alongside orthopedic and neurological conditions.

 Since earning her doctorate in physical therapy, she has worked at Bridgewrights Integrative Physical Therapy in Chicago.
 Megan also continues to passionately learn about movement and the human body.
 She also loves to read, swim, knit, cycle, and play with her senior cat.